based on 13 nights & selected experiences

-End your journey in Buenos Aires, a city of vivid colours and distinct European flavours.
-Enjoy tango shows, fine dining and football, explore fascinating museums and familiarise yourself with each neighbourhood's unique character before flying home.
+End your journey in Buenos Aires, a city of vivid colors and distinct European flavors.
+Enjoy tango shows, fine dining and football, explore fascinating museums and familiarise yourself with each neighborhood's unique character before flying home.
 Stay at boutique CasaSur Palermo and use the hotel's bikes to get to know this delightful city, staying for two nights.

 A fascinating morning visiting Lima's Surquillo Market and the San Isidro Fish Market and joining passionate local Chef Gonzalo, who will teach you how to prepare a typical Peruvian meal and a Pisco Sour.

 Enjoy a fascinating private guided tour to the local village of Chinchero renowned for its archaeological site and colorful market (best on Sunday), the Inca terraces of Moray and the astounding salt pans of Maras.